Milestone-Proposal:Optical Tweezers

 Plaque citation summarizing the achievement and its significance; if personal name(s) are included, such name(s) must follow the achievement itself in the citation wording: Text absolutely limited by plaque dimensions to 70 words; 60 is preferable for aesthetic reasons.

-In 1969, Arthur Ashkin demonstrated optical trapping using lasers, envisioning optically trapping atoms.
-This groundbreaking discovery, and subsequent research by Steven Chu, sparked a global scientific pursuit to confine microscopic objects, from atoms and molecules to later, tiny living organisms.
+Optical trapping was demonstrated in 1969 using lasers to capture and manipulate atoms and molecules.
+This groundbreaking discovery at Bell Labs by Arthur Ashkin, and subsequent research by Steven Chu, sparked a global scientific pursuit to confine microscopic objects, from atoms and living organisms.
 Optical traps, and in particular optical tweezers, have become powerful tools in biology, chemistry, medicine, and physics, enabling non-destructive exploration of the mechanics of life and fundamental physical processes.

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.